All Episodes

 But I also hope that military commanders took the soldiers aside after the story and explained to them why it wasn't for them to disapprove of the American people.

-What happened was in this NBC report, uh, a bunch of soldiers said they're sick and tired of being told that they are supported as troops, but that their mission is not supported.
+What happened was in this NBC report, a bunch of soldiers said they're sick and tired of being told that they are supported as troops, but that their mission is not supported.

-And this just caused this columnist here, this blogger William Arkin to blow up.
+And this just caused this columnist here, this blogger William Arkin, to blow up.

-Friday's NBC Nightly News included a story from my colleague and friend Richard Engel, who was embedded with an active duty Army Infantry Battalion from Fort Lewis, Washington.
+Friday's NBC Nightly News included a story from my colleague and friend Richard Engel, who was embedded with an active duty Army infantry battalion from Fort Lewis, Washington.

-Ingle relayed how, quote, troops here say they are increasingly frustrated by American criticism of the war.
+Engel relayed how, quote, troops here say they are increasingly frustrated by American criticism of the war.

 Many take it personally, believing it's also criticism of what they've been fighting for.

-Just doesn't make sense to me, the troop said.
+It just doesn't make sense to me, the troop said.

-And here is William Arkans's reaction.
+And here is William Arkin's reaction.

 These soldiers should be grateful that the American public, which by all polls overwhelmingly disapprove of the Iraq war and the president's handling of it, do still offer their support to them and their respect.

-Through every Abu Ghraib and Haditha, through every rape and murder, the American public has indulged those in uniform, accepting that the incidents were the product of bad apples or even of some administration or command order.
+Through every Abu Ghraib and the Haditha, through every rape and murder, the American public has indulged those in uniform, accepting that the incidents were the product of bad apples or even of some administration or command order.

-Sure, it's the junior enlisted men who go to jail, but even anti-war protests at anti-war protests, the focus is firmly on the White House and the policy.
+Sure, it's the junior enlisted men who go to jail, but even anti-war protests, at anti-war protests, the focus is firmly on the White House and the policy.

 We just don't see very many baby killer epithets being thrown around these days.